Am Spiegelgrund clinic: Aktion T4 and the children's ward

 Patient records were evaluated by professionals to determine whether a patient should be euthanized, allowed to live, or observed pending a final decision.
 One preserved example of the evaluation records belonged to an adult patient, "Klara B.", institutionalized at Steinhof, who was among the 3,200 patients evicted in the summer of 1940.
 Highlighted in red pen are the terms Jew (German: Jüdin) and her diagnosis of schizophrenia.
 The red "+"s on the bottom left of her form mark her for euthanasia.
 She was transferred from the Vienna facility to Hartheim, where she was gassed on 8 August 1940, at the age of 31.
 She and other institutionalized Jews faced unfavorable odds.
 Of the approximately 3,200 patients, around 400, or 12.5%, were Jewish, when the Jewish community constituted just 2.8% of Austria's national population in 1933.

 Those who remained behind or who were later brought to Am Steinhof were in no less danger than those who were removed.
 The death rates among patients at Am Steinhof increased annually between 1936 and 1945, from 6.54% to 42.76%, respectively.
 As the death rate climbed, the patient population naturally decreased.
 In 1936, there were 516 reported deaths; in 1945, there were approximately 2300.

 Despite the regime's attempts to keep Aktion T4 a secret, the public was in some measure aware of increasing death rates among the institutionalized patients.
-In July 1940, Anna Wödl, a nurse and the mother of a disabled child, led a protest movement against the evacuation and killing of institutionalized children.
+In July 1940, Anna Wödl, a nurse and the mother of a disabled child, led a protest movement against the evacuation and murder of institutionalized children.
 Family members and supporters sent many letters to high-ranking officials in Berlin.
 They also protested outside institutions, but police and the SS soon put an end to the demonstrations.
 The Austrian Communist Party, the Catholic and Protestant Churches and others formally condemned the killings, and on 24 August 1941, Hitler was pressured to abolish Aktion T4.
-The abolition, however, did not stop the killings.
+The abolition, however, did not stop the murders.
 Other child euthanasia programs, particularly Action 14f13, quickly and quietly took its place.
-Anna Wödl's protests proved to be in vain; while her son, Alfred Wödl, was spared a transfer to Hartheim, he died of "pneumonia" in the Children's Ward at Am Spiegelgrund on 22 February 1941.
+Anna Wödl's protests proved to be in vain; while her son, Alfred Wödl, was spared a transfer to Hartheim, he was murdered in the Children's Ward at Am Spiegelgrund on 22 February 1941, with the official cause of death being listed as "pneumonia".
 His brain was kept for research and housed in the hospital until 2001, when his remains were finally laid to rest.